rizkiprass/rizkiprass/README.md

 ## Hello, fellow developers! 👋

-I'm a committed infrastructure builder who is excited about using the cloud.
+I'm an infrastructure engineer who is excited about using the cloud.
 I enjoy creating scalable, efficient cloud solutions and automating processes :gear: .

 ### 🔧 Skills & Expertise